Updated at 2022-05-27

 National Day: January 26

 Language: Australia does not have an official language, but English is universally spoken.
 Australian English is similar to other English variations.
 However, there are certain distinctions in pronunciation, intonation, and colloquialism.
 For example, Australians say "g'day, mate" as a greeting, "ta" to express thanks, and "see ya" to bid farewell.
-A common catchphrase used by Australians is "no worries," which has different meanings depending on context, including "you're welcome, don't worry, it's okay, and of course."
+A common catchphrase used by Australians is "no worries," which has different meanings depending on the context, including "you're welcome, don't worry, it's okay, and of course."

 Capital: Canberra

-Population: Approx. 25 million
+Population: Approx. 26,765,000 people

 Currency: Australian Dollar (A$)

 Government: Australia adopts a federal parliamentary constitutional monarchy with a House of Representatives and a Senate.
-There is a federal government, six state governments, including New South Wales (Sydney), Queensland (Brisbane), Victoria (Melbourne), South Australia (Adelaide), West Australia (Perth), and Tazmania (Hobar), and two special districts, including the Northern Territory and Australian Captial Territory.
+There is a federal government, six state governments, including New South Wales (Sydney), Queensland (Brisbane), Victoria (Melbourne), South Australia (Adelaide), West Australia (Perth), and Tazmania (Hobar), and two special districts, including the Northern Territory and Australian Capital Territory.